 Arlington County’s population forecast has proven to be accurate with a low margin of error.
 Below is a chart that shows the population forecast for 2010 based on the forecast version (Round 5-8).
 Between the forecast years of 1994-2010, the forecasts has a relatively low margin of error – an average of 3%.
-For each of the rounds, the percent difference between the actual 2010 Census number reported by the U.S. Census Bureau and the population forecast by the County.
+For each of the rounds, the table also lists the percent difference between the actual 2010 Census number reported by the U.S. Census Bureau and the population forecast by the County.
 Every round the forecast is readjusted to reflect current economic conditions.
 For example, Round 7.2 was produced in 2008 (adopted by MWCOG in 2009), right before the first impacts of the recession were experienced, which lead to a higher than average margin of error.
 In the next year, Round 8 was produced and updated for the impacts of the recession.
 This lead to a much lower margin of error, 1.4%.

 |Forecast Version||Year Adopted||Forecast Years||2010 Forecast Population||Difference||% Difference|

 Step 1: Calculate current net new construction.
 Development and permitting data is used to calculate net new construction that has occurred since April 2010.
 Net new construction is calculated for housing units, office square footage, retail square footage, other square footage, and hotel rooms.